Hugh Percy, 2nd Duke of Northumberland: American War of Independence

 During the whole affair, the rebels attacked us in a very scattered, irregular manner, but with perseverance and resolution, nor did they ever dare to form into a regular body.
 Indeed they knew too well what was proper, to do so.
 Whoever looks upon them as an irregular mob, will find himself very much mistaken.
 They have men amongst them who know very well what they are about, having been employed as rangers against the Indians and Canadians, and this country being very much covered with wood, and hilly, is very advantageous for their method of fighting.

-He was absent from the field during the Battle of Bunker Hill, perhaps due to a quarrel with General Howe, a man with whom Percy could not get along.
+He was absent from the main action during the Battle of Bunker Hill, tasked with firing artillery into Roxbury.

 The following year, Percy commanded a division during the Battle of Long Island and led the storming of Fort Washington.
 By 1777, he had achieved the rank of lieutenant general, but grew so disgusted with the conduct of the war by General Howe that he resigned his command and left America in 1777 in part after a dispute over a quantity of hay.
 More substantively, while in command of a detached British force garrisoning Rhode Island he fell into disagreement with General Howe over the feasibility of advancing into the hostile New England hinterland.